-On Promises Austin’s nine-acre estate in the Texas Hill Country sits a Medicine Wheel, a Native-American symbol of health and the cycles of life that may aid clients in their journey to find their own spiritual truth.
+On Promises Austin’s seven-acre estate in the Texas Hill Country sits a Medicine Wheel, a Native-American symbol of health and the cycles of life that may aid clients in their journey to find their own spiritual truth.
 The Medicine Wheel is a recurring theme throughout treatment at Promises Austin.

 What Is the Medicine Wheel?